-From Ghana, Fufu and Egusi soup is made with vegetables, meat, fish, and balls of wheat gluten.
+From Nigeria, Fufu and Egusi soup is made with vegetables, meat, fish, and balls of wheat gluten.

 Hailing from Spain, this vegetable soup is popular in warmer areas and during the summer, particularly in Spain’s Andalusia and Portugal’s Alentejo and Algarve regions.
 Gazpacho is a concoction of bread, tomato, bell pepper, garlic, olive oil, salt and vinegar.